 Like his younger sister, Jack Sargent also raised money for glioblastoma research.
 He organized a floorball game at his middle school when he was in seventh grade.
 All proceeds from this game were donated to Mass.
 General Hospital.
 His whole school came together to support Jack and his family and together they were able to raise around $1,000.
 Jack's amazing fundraising efforts allowed him to receive the JFK Make a Difference award later that year.
 You can read more about Jack's game and his award here.

-Elana's father changed to have his treatments at Mass.
-General Hospital from Lahey Clinic, so Elana began to donate the money raised by her bracelets to this hospital instead.
+Elana's father changed to have his treatments at Mass General Hospital from Lahey Clinic, so Elana began to donate the money raised by her bracelets to this hospital instead.
 After her first donation to MGH, her father's doctor, Dr. Tracy Batchelor, honored her for her charities.
 Check out the write up the hospital did for her as well as the large check they presented her to represent the donation she gave to MGH.

-In early 2010, Elana made the donation, and was soon after invited to the clinic to meet her.
+In early 2010, Elana made the donation and was invited to the clinic to meet everyone working there.
 Here, many staff members supported Elana in her project, asked her many questions, and helped to celebrate her birthday in the upcoming month.
-All of the staff at Lahey were so welcoming and caring and provided Elana with a fun time and great memory amidst a tough time in her life.
+All of the staff at Lahey were so welcoming and caring and provided Elana with a fun time and great memories amidst a tough time in her life.
 While she was visiting, they interviewed Elana for an article in their Benefactor Flyer, a bi-yearly brochure that highlights philanthropists supporting their hospital.
 Please check out her article by clicking the file down below.